Tutorial | Governance basics#

 As your organization scales its governance activities, you may quickly accumulate hundreds if not thousands of governed projects.

-A business initiative functions as an extra layer of organization to manage governance activities.
+A business initiative functions as an extra level of organization to manage governance activities.
 It enables grouping governed projects together on some shared theme or characteristic.
 On top of this grouping, it provides its own workflow and space for documentation.

 Create a business initiative#